lumina-desktop/lumina-docs/lumina.rst

 .. figure:: images/lumina12c.png

-The "General Options" tab can be used to automatically enable numlock, to play chimes when Lumina starts or exits, and to change the icon that appears  in the login menu and the "User" button.
-It also has options to set the time format, date format, time zone, and time display.
-Buttons are available to reset these options to either system defaults or Lumina defaults.
+The "General Options" tab can be used to automatically enable numlock, to play chimes when Lumina starts or exits, and to change the icon that appears  in the login menu and the start menu button.
+It also has options to set the time format, date format, and time display format.
+Buttons are available to reset these options to either the system defaults or Lumina defaults.

 The "Locale" tab is shown in :numref:`Figure %s: Session Locale Tab <lumina21>`.